 The Tx NSTS subfield indicates the maximum number of space-time streams, NSTS, that the STA supports in transmission and is set to NSTS – 1.

 The ER SU Disable subfield is set to 1 to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.(#11261)

+The encoding of DL MU MIMO Recommendation subfield is defined in Table 9-x. (note not to be added to draft: if the group only prefers to use one bit, then I will modify the indication to use one bit.
+Currently, it’s defined as 2 bits which can include some reason info).